 Combining multiple commands

-You can execute multiple operations using a single command by specifying the image’s orientation, pixels, and size instead of doing all those actions separately when needed:
+Note that you can execute multiple operations using a single command on multiple images by specifying the image’s orientation, pixels, and size instead of doing all those actions separately when needed:

 convert 'Terminal.png' -rotate 90 -crop 1000x600 -resize 25% 'Terminal transformed.png'